top of page

 Here are some ways to make therapy more manageable:

-• Stretch Medicare rebates: Since most treatment takes more than 10 sessions, some clients choose to claim every second session to extend the benefit.
-Other smaller Medicare schemes may also support mental health care.
+Since most treatment takes more than 10 sessions, some clients choose to claim every second session to extend the benefit.
+Other Medicare schemes may also support mental health care to a lesser financial degree.

-• Private health insurance rebates: If you have cover, you may be eligible for rebates.
+If you have cover, you may be eligible for rebates.
 Check with your insurer about session limits and amounts covered.
-(Remember: Medicare and private health insurance rebates cannot be claimed for the same session.)
+(Note: Medicare and private health insurance rebates cannot be claimed for the same session.)

 For Referrers